BlaineAlan/2DGameEngine/README.md

 1. First make the engine

-2. Make a game on it (probably pong)
+2. Make Pong with it for a demo

 Heres the website I'm using to learn SDL2: